In Delhi’s worst violence in decades, a man watched his brother burn

 “They told us, ‘Don’t stop and look at your house,’ ” Saleem recalled.
 “Don’t try and pick up any things.
 Just run.”

 Days after the violence, the lanes were once again quiet.
-More than a dozen residents said they saw nothing of what happened to Anwar as they cowered in their own homes.
-An unusual number claimed they were out of town that day.
+More than a dozen residents said they had seen nothing of what happened to Anwar as they cowered in their own homes.
+An unusual number claimed they had been out of town that day.
 One group of neighbors sat on a cot they had taken from the wreckage of Saleem’s house and professed ignorance as to why only his and his brother’s homes were targeted.

-“We don’t know why, so how can we say?” asked Pawan Kumar, 38, an auto-rickshaw driver.
+“We don’t know why, so how can we say?” said Pawan Kumar, 38, an auto-rickshaw driver.

 Some expressed sorrow.

-“I felt terrible,” Kumar said.
+“I felt terrible,” said Jitendra Kumar, the painter who said he witnessed the killing.
 “Political leaders divide people with their agenda, and it is the common man who dies.”

 On a recent afternoon, Saleem returned to the spot where his brother was killed.
 He bent down in the midday sun and sifted through a pile of black and gray ash with his hands, searching for bones.